smalldata-industries/bag-check/README.md

 ## Introduction

 This tool is provided as-is, with no guarantees or warranties.
 It is a very basic script intended as a starting point for automating fixity checks.
 Please use this script in a tightly controlled environment, as it includes an unsecured sqlite database and if you choose to enable email notifications, requires hard-coded email credentials.
+Neither of which are good security practices, but in most settings that folks will be using this is likely permissible.

 ## Prerequisites